cvat-ai/cvat/cvat/apps/documentation/user_guide.md

   ![](static/documentation/images/image114.jpg)

-- Click ``Interact`` to enter the drawing mode.
+- Click ``Interact`` to enter the interaction mode.
 Now you can place positive and/or negative points.
   Left click creates a positive point and right click creates a negative point.
-  This model requires a minimum of 4 points.
+  ``Deep extreme cut`` model requires a minimum of 4 points.
 After you set 4 positive points, a request will be sent to the server and when the process is complete a polygon will be created.
   If you are not satisfied with the result, you can set additional points or remove points by left-clicking on it.
-  If you want to postpone the request and create a few more points, hold down Ctrl and continue, the request will be sent after the key is released.
+  If you want to postpone the request and create a few more points, hold down ``Ctrl`` and continue, the request will be sent after the key is released.

   ![](static/documentation/images/image188.jpg)

-- To finish drawing, click on the icon on the controls sidebar or press ``N`` on your keyboard.
+- To finish interaction, click on the icon on the controls sidebar or press ``N`` on your keyboard.

 - When the object is finished, you can edit it like a polygon.
   You can read about editing polygons in the [Annotation with polygons](#annotation-with-polygons) section.